Vanille-N/meander.typ/CONTRIBUTING.md

 Hidden:
 - `.packages` is a reference to my local copy of [typst/packages](typst_packages),
-- `.version` contains the latest version number to be accessed for validation by scrybe,
+- `.version` contains the latest version number to be accessed for validation by Scrybe.

 ### Testing Framework